MedChain-CS506/client/src/components/pages/README.md

 # Page structure

-- Note, I am setting up the pages now, but plan to make them more modular with reusable components (e.g. navbar).
-- This is also only in the eyes of the doctor.
-This'll eventually need to also be usable for the pharmacist
+- This is only in the eyes of the doctor and will eventually need to be usable by the pharmacist

 ## Landing Page